Archive-42/My-Notes-Compilation/js-info/1-js/06-advanced-functions/09-call-apply-decorators/article.md

 let worker = {
   slow(min, max) {
-    return min + max; // scary CPU-hogger is assumed
+    return min + max; // scary CPU-hogger is assumed },
-  }
 };

 // should remember same-argument calls worker.slow = cachingDecorator(worker.slow);
 ```

 Previously, for a single argument `x` we could just `cache.set(x, result)` to save the result and `cache.get(x)` to retrieve it.
-But now we need to remember the result for a *combination of arguments* `(min,max)`.
+But now we need to remember the result for a _combination of arguments_ `(min,max)`.
 The native `Map` takes single value only as the key.

 There are many solutions possible:

 1. Implement a new (or use a third-party) map-like data structure that is more versatile and allows multi-keys.
 2. Use nested maps: `cache.set(min)` will be a `Map` that stores the pair `(max, result)`.
 So we can get `result` as `cache.get(min).get(max)`.
 3. Join two values into one.
 In our particular case we can just use a string `"min,max"` as the `Map` key.
-For flexibility, we can allow to provide a *hashing function* for the decorator, that knows how to make one value from many.
+For flexibility, we can allow to provide a _hashing function_ for the decorator, that knows how to make one value from many.

 For many practical applications, the 3rd variant is good enough, so we'll stick to it.